Andarooo/3WaySplit/readme.md

 2. Put the part on and re-melt the solder to attach the part.
 3. Add solder to the other pad to connect up the other side of the part.

-It's much easier for to do the sockets than the diodes because I'm an idiot and thought it'd be fun to choose the smaller SMD form factor.
+It's much easier to do the sockets than the diodes because I'm an idiot and thought it'd be fun to choose the smaller SMD form factor.

 ***REMEMBER THAT DIODES HAVE A DIRECTION***